Blank-AS/FrontendAssignmentEtraveli-Assim/README.md

 ## Star Wars Movie Guide

 This project is a web application that allows users to explore the Star Wars movie franchise by displaying a list of movies, their details, and sorting/searching capabilities.
 The website have a custom light saber modern theme and is fully responsive, providing a seamless experience on phones, tablets, and desktop devices.
+You can access the website at https://frontendassignment-as.netlify.app.

 ### Features: